Updated November 21, 2017

 In Amazon ECS, you can detect failures by using Amazon ELB health checks.
 Amazon ELB performs health checks over HTTP/TCP.
 To receive health checks, all containerized services—even those that don't otherwise need to listen to a TCP port—must set up an HTTP server.
 In addition, each service must be bound to an ELB, even if the service does not otherwise need to be load balanced.

-In Container Engine, you can perform health checks by using readiness and liveness probes:
+In Kubernetes Engine, you can perform health checks by using readiness and liveness probes:

 - Readiness probes allow you to check the state of a pod during initialization.